Two student advisors sitting at a table looking at a piece of yellow paper while one of them writes on it.

 Students who return from suspension and subsequently achieve a minimum met assessment will be assessed as if they had not been previously suspended.
 Please note that previous academic assessments will remain on the transcript as part of the official academic record.

-What is "Required to withdraw"?
+What is "Required to Withdraw"?

 Students who were assessed as On Probation, but had previously been on Suspension for 1 Year, and do not achieve a minimum Term GPA (TGPA) of 2.0 will be assessed as Required to Withdraw.
 Students who are Required to Withdraw will not be permitted to register as a Faculty of Science student at the University of Manitoba, or in Faculty of Science courses at the University of Manitoba, for five calendar years.

-Students assessed as Required to Withdraw Suspension are encouraged to meet with a science academic advisor to discuss options for their time away from school.
+Students assessed as Required to Withdraw are encouraged to meet with a science academic advisor to discuss options for their time away from school.

 Students with a required to withdraw assessment may be eligible to apply for other programs at the UM.
 Applicants must meet all admission requirements and application deadlines and consult an advisor in their desired program before applying.
 Please note if a student is admitted to another program at UM, they will not be permitted to register in any Faculty of Science courses.